m-pilia/m-pilia.github.io/posts/_posts/2019-11-17-jacobian-registration.md

-Several groupwise registration methodologies have been developed since the early 2000s, including pairwise registration to an explicit template that is iteratively warped according to some average property of the individual transforms \[[6](#6), [7](#7)\] and implicit methods that construct the set of transforms for all images simultaneously, optimising some groupwise metric defined over all images and transforms \[[8](#8), [9](#9)\].
+Several groupwise registration methodologies have been developed since the early 2000s, including pairwise registration to an explicit template that is iteratively warped according to some average property of the individual transforms {% cite guimond2000average wu2011sharpmean %} and implicit methods that construct the set of transforms for all images simultaneously, optimising some groupwise metric defined over all images and transforms {% cite balci2006free joshi2004unbiased %}.
 Interestingly, the latter approach does not require any choice of template image a priori, and it does not produce any explicit reference image but only a set of transforms.
 If desired, a reference image can be recovered by averaging the warped subjects.

 While groupwise methods, especially implicit methods, nicely address the problem of the bias toward an arbitrary reference space in the registration of